crispab/codekvast/README.md

 The Codekvast Warehouse web UI is developed with npm, TypeScript and Angular2.

 npm is used for managing the frontend development environment.
 Webpack is used as frontend bundler.

-Use the following command to install the Node Package Manager (npm), which is used to manage all JavaScript-related stuff (Ubuntu, Debian):

-    sudo apt-get install nodejs npm

 #### Docker Engine & Docker Compose